Administrative divisions of Romania: Historic

 In 1938, King Carol II modified the Constitution, and after that the law of administration of the Romanian territory.
 Ten "ținuturi" (approx. translation: "lands") were created, ruled by "Rezidenți Regali" (approx. translation "Royal Residents"), appointed directly by the Monarch.
 The ținuturi represented another layer of administration between counties and the country; county borders were not erased.
 But, due to World War II, the Second Vienna Award, the Ribbentrop-Molotov pact and the loss of territory that Romania suffered, this style of administration did not last, the administration at the "județ" level being reintroduced back until the establishment of communism in 1945–1947.

 During World War II, the territory of Romania suffered very significant modifications.
 In 1940, Soviet Union occupied Bessarabia, Northern Bukovina, and Hertsa region which after the fall of the Soviet Union in 1991, would become part of Republic of Moldova and of Ukraine.
 Between 1941 and 1944, these territories together with Transnistria, were administered by Romania briefly, as the country was governed by a military dictatorship allied with Nazi Germany.
 Transnistria consisted of formerly proper Soviet territory between Dniester and Southern Bug rivers.
 Nowadays, most of it is in Ukraine, with small parts in the Republic of Moldova (current Transnistria).
 This territory was kept under Romanian military occupation, and was not annexed to Romania consisted of a further 13 counties.

 After the war, the Communist Party took over the administration of the country.
-In 1950, the party changed the administration model to the Russian model (regions and raions), but it reverted to the current system in 1968, although county borders were quite different from the interbelic period.
+In 1950, the party changed the administration model to the Russian model (regions and raions), but it reverted to the current system in 1968, although county borders were quite different from the interwar period.
 In 1981 the former counties of Ilfov and Ialomița were re-organised into the present-day counties of Giurgiu, Călărași, Ialomița and Ilfov.
 The county borders introduced in 1968 are largely in place, but administrative reform during the 1990s has devolved the functions of different authorities in line with transition from a totalitarian communist system to a modern democracy.
 The only territorial adjustment after 1989 occurred in 1995, when Ilfov County was formed.
 Before that it was a dependency of the Municipality of Bucharest (Sectorul Agricol Ilfov).